Nikon D610 vs Panasonic G9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D610 and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D610 does not offer wifi capability.
+In contrast, the D610 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D610 and the G9 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the G9 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D610 and G9 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is the Nikon D610 better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.